+35 Voughan ONLI 4K 5P6

+33 Vaughan, ON L4K 5R6 Phone: 416-661-6600 ext.
+5343

+Fax: 416-661-6898

+Email: lhowardl@trca.on.ca

-35 Vaughan, ON L4K 5R6 Phone: 416-661-6600 ext.
-5343 Fax: 416-661-6898 Email: lhowardl@trca.on.ca Additional Requirements An audit for the time period covered by the start of this project up to March 31, 2018 wil be required by June 30, 2018.
+Additional Requirements An audit for the time period covered by the start of this project up to March 31, 2018 will be required by June 30, 2018.

 Please note: audits are required for each fiscal year of funding for the project and are due in the first three months of the Province's new fiscal year.
 The Province fiscal year is April 1 to March 31.

 Additional Provisions All Recipients will acknowledge the support of the Government of Ontario in all materials related to the Project.
 Recipients will also make known on any premises used in connection with the Project that it is funded by the Government of Ontario.

 Below are the requirements for acknowledgement of funding from the Government of Ontario.

 All print and electronic communications must acknowledge provincial government funding.
+Communications may include, but are not limited to: Program brochures

+News releases

+Newsletters

+Newspaper advertisementsE-bulletins

+Program websites

+Videos/DVDs

+Recipients will use the following wording to acknowledge funding:

+English:

+Funded by:

+Ontario

+TOPOST I MAN TO THE STATE OF TH

+terp (Politings dold 1 or 20 groups 1)

+French:

+Financé par :

+Ontario

-Communications may include, but are not limited to: Recipients will use the following wording to acknowledge funding: English: Funded by: Ontario TOTAL CONTROL OF THE PARTY OF T French: Financé par : Ontario 2.
-Organizations will ensure that any premises used in connection with the Project will acknowledge funding from the Government of Ontario.
+2. Organizations will ensure that any premises used in connection with the Project will acknowledge funding from the Government of Ontario.
 The following wording will be used on a sign or other visual media placed in a conspicuous location on any premises used in connection with the Project

-English: [Name of program] An Ontario Bridge Training Program for Internationally Trained Individuals Funded by: Ontario French: [Nom du programme] Un programme ontarien de formation relais pour les personnes formées à l'étranger Financé par : Ontario Projects will provide to the Province, prior to release, an electronic copy of all reports, announcements, brochures, audiovisual materials, internet materials, advertising and publicity, including design or other public communication or publication.
+English: [Name of program] An Ontario Bridge Training Program for Internationally Traine Individuals Funded by: Ontario French: [Nom du programme] Un programme ontarien de formation relais pour les personnes formées à l'étranger Financé par : Ontario Projects will provide to the Province, prior to release, an electronic copy of all reports, announcements, brochures, audiovisual materials, internet materials, advertising and publicity, including design or other public communication or publication.